AniruddhUdayan/Food-Order-App/README.md

 # Food-Order-Application
-This is an ongoing application in make which is a food order app.
-Will add food dishes in your cart from where we can order it.
+This is a food order app.
+You can add meals in Cart.
+The cart is fully functional.
+You can futher place an order by filling a validation form.
+The application is made with ReactJs and useContext hook is used for state management.